nkarpovich/knowledge_city_test/readme.md

 ```
 docker-compose up
 ```
-Application should be available at http://localhost:8000/
+API should be available at http://localhost:8000/
 <br><br>
 To seed the database go to http://localhost:8000/api/seed/ <br>
 It does not require authorization and is made only for test